-Trump says "big progress" on possible China trade deal
+Trump says 'big progress' on possible China trade deal

 As a partial shutdown of the U.S. government entered its eighth day, with no quick end in sight, the Republican president was in Washington, sending out tweets attacking Democrats and talking up possibly improved relations with China.

-The two nations have been in a trade war for much of 2018 that has seen the flow of hundreds of billions of dollars worth of goods between the world’s two largest economies disrupted by tariffs.
+The two nations have been in a trade war for much of 2018, shaking world financial markets as the flow of hundreds of billions of dollars worth of goods between the world’s two largest economies has been disrupted by tariffs.

-Trump and Xi agreed to a ceasefire in the trade war, agreeing to hold off on imposing more tariffs for 90 days starting Dec.
+Trump and Xi agreed to a ceasefire in the trade war, deciding to hold off on imposing more tariffs for 90 days starting Dec.
 1 while they negotiate a deal to end the dispute following months of escalating tensions.

 “Just had a long and very good call with President Xi of China,” Trump wrote.
 “Deal is moving along very well.
 If made, it will be very comprehensive, covering all subjects, areas and points of dispute.
 Big progress being made!”